 What’s more, this software supports various operating systems including Windows Vista/XP/7/8/10 (32-bit and 64-bit), Windows Server 2003/2008/2011/2012, and Windows PC OS 32-bit and 64 bit.

 Data Recovery Software

-1: The free edition has a 1GB data restoration limitation.
-We recommend you to use the free version to scan the data and if it works, upgrade the free edition afterwards.
+We recommend you to use the Trial version to scan the data and if it works, upgrade to the free edition afterward.

-Note: if you have any question or good suggestions about Samsung data migration error or MiniTool Partition Wizard, please feel free to leave it in the following Comment.
+If you have any questions or good suggestions about Samsung data migration error or MiniTool Partition Wizard, please feel free to leave them in the following Comment.